berrym/btrfs-backup-ng/README.md

 The snapshots from btrfs-backup-ng may be placed in `/.snapshots` by using the `--snapshot-folder` option.

+## Recent Updates

+### Bug Fixes (July 2023)

+- Fixed syntax error in the SSH endpoint implementation that was causing "unexpected indent" errors
+- Improved error handling in SSH operations with proper try/except blocks
+- Enhanced cleanup of resources in SSH operations to prevent potential leaks
+- Better error reporting for remote operations

 ## Issues and Contribution

 As in every piece of software, there likely are bugs.
 When you find one,